-1630s, "type of plasterer's cement," from French potée "polishing powder" (12c.), originally "pot-full, contents of a pot," from Old French pot "container" (see pot (n.1)).
-Meaning "soft mixture for sealing window panes" first recorded 1706.
-Figurative use in reference to one easily influenced is from 1924.
-Putty knife attested from 1834.
+1630s, "type of plasterer's fine paste or cement," from French potée "polishing powder" (12c.), originally "pot-full, contents of a pot," from Old French pot "container" (see pot (n.1)).

-1734, from putty (n.).
+"to cover with putty, mend or join with putty," 1734, from putty (n.).
 Related: Puttied; puttying.